Tickets Krakow

 Wawel Recovered

 In 1795, Poland lost its independence as its territory was partitioned between Russia, Prussia, and Austria.
 Wawel Hill came under Austrian control and was converted into a military citadel.
-The Wawel Recovered exhibit documents the efforts to free Wawel Castle, the symbol of Polish statehood, from Austrian occupation and restore it to its former splendor.
-Here, you’ll find photographs, architectural models, artwork, and interactive displays detailing the meticulous process of the castle’s restoration.
+The Wawel Recovered exhibit documents the efforts to free Wawel Castle from Austrian occupation.
+Here, you’ll find architectural models and interactive displays detailing the process of the castle’s restoration.

 Art of the Orient

-The Polish-Lithunian Commonwealth of the 16th and 17th centuries maintained diplomatic and trade ties with many Eastern European and Asian regions, including Crimea, Turkey, Iran, and even as far as China and Japan.
+The Polish-Lithunian Commonwealth of the 16th and 17th centuries maintained diplomatic and trade ties with many Eastern European and Asian regions.
 During this period, Polish rulers gathered an impressive collection of carpets, banners, textiles, porcelain, artwork, and Ottoman tents.
 These are displayed as part of the Oriental exhibit on the castle’s first floor.

 Wawel Cathedral

 Located on Wawel Royal Hill, Wawel Cathedral is part of the castle complex and stands adjacent to the royal palace.
 For centuries, it has been the site of numerous royal coronations, weddings, and funerals.
-Explore the cathedral’s interiors and buildings, including the richly decorated Sigismund Chapel, the Sigismund Tower which houses the 12-tonne Royal Sigismund Bell, and the royal crypts where Polish monarchs are buried.
+Explore the cathedral’s interiors including the richly decorated Sigismund Chapel and the Sigismund Tower which houses the 12-tonne Royal Sigismund Bell.

 Sandomierz Tower